 As an idea, whatever we now recognise as peace predates written history.

 It was probably shaped then by human behaviours and experiences that we now call caution, co-operation, kindness, generosity and sharing.
-For another's insight on that read Alice Roberts' 'Wolf Road'.
+For another's insight on life then read Alice Roberts' 'Wolf Road'.

-Written records suggest that ancient Greek society may have considered peace as the natural condition of a state with productive citizens well-ordered around practical arrangements for governance and justice.
-Their military force was applied only with the goal of national peace.
+Written records suggest that ancient Greek society considered Peace as the natural condition of a settled state where well-ordered arrangements prevailed for governance and justice and military force was used rarely and only if needed to maintain internal national peace.

-In the subsequent era of ambitious Roman expansion the character and understanding of Peace was naturally influenced by the large scale of military might entailed in acquiring and maintaining an Empire.
-Within that climate though Roman peace was shaped by a legal framework and system that was a powerful custodian of peace alongside their contemporary ideas of individual virtue and self-control, and divine authority symbolised by their goddess Pax.
+In the subsequent era of ambitious expansion from Rome the character and understanding of Peace was naturally influenced by the large scale of military might entailed in acquiring and maintaining an Empire.
+Within that climate Roman era Peace was nevertheless governed by a legal system alongside contemporary ideas such as of individual virtue and self-control, together with a belief in divine authority such as was symbolised by their goddess Pax.

 Do some features of what's known from about the ancient European accounts of Peace strongly resemble our 21st century experience of Peace; for example in the role of violence and military might, in Peace being kept by force alongside ideas that there is a role too for acknowledged legal, moral and ethical frameworks.